Sannidhi01/BingeWise-/README.md

 🧠 Machine Learning

-Preprocessed dataset stored as clustered_movies.csv
+Resultant dataset from ML model stored as clustered_movies.csv

 Movies are clustered using DBSCAN for natural similarity grouping